ostreedev/ostree/docs/manual/related-projects.md

 All of the above also applies if one replaces "BTRFS" with "LVM snapshots" except for the reflinks.

+OSTree supports using "bare-user" repositories, which do not require root to use.
+Using a filesystem-level layer without root is more difficult and would likely require a setuid helper or privileged service.

 Finally, see the next portion around ChromiumOS for why a hybrid but integrated package/image system improves on this.